 In the meantime, a lot has happened, including even more newspapers, magazines and radio to which I must answer weekly.
 And while all this craziness was going on, Susan continued to expand her home and farm just south of Ocean View in what is technically Clarksville.
 Just west of the Rt.
 17 (Roxana Rd.) intersection on the left is what has become a well-run restaurant, outdoor farm (with integral al fresco dining), a greenhouse and even a tiny house.
 Good Earth has arrived.

-Nino asked us if we wanted to start out with the roasted beet, radish, feta, greens & balsamic salad.
-We politely declined, simply because we had already picked out stuff we wanted.
-Nino is not well known for taking “no” for an answer, so the salad was delivered to the table anyway.
-It is as beautiful to look at as it was to eat, and we devoured it (see it in the gallery).
+The roasted beet, radish, feta, greens & balsamic salad is as beautiful to look at as it was to eat, and we devoured it (see it in the gallery).
 Yes, The Rehoboth Foodie eats vegetables.
 Cool your jets.

 Our officially ordered goodies began to arrive, and we proceeded to rip and tear at the curried butternut squash bisque (with yogurt and the cutest little pepitas), the snow-white burrata with acorn squash, ‘snip whip (yup, you guessed it, whipped parsnips) and a balsamic syrup that I could have sipped out of a wine glass.
 We also loved the robiola cheese plate with date preserves and earthy, crunchy pistachios.
 All were amazing.
 Images of grapes cut on a bias and rutabagas-as-burgers were leaving my mind.
 This stuff was delicious.

-Good Earth Market & Organic Farm (Clarksville)1/10 That delectable beet salad2/10 Do I really have to tell you?3/10 Burrata.
-A creamy cloud.4/10 That pork belly.
-The way it's supposed to be.5/10 robiola in its natural habitat6/10 The scallops with the shrimp & grits in the background.7/10 DIY taco party8/10 That soup with the pepitas9/10 Good Earth Market & Organic Farm (Clarksville)10/10
+That pork belly.
+The way it's supposed to be.1/10 That delectable beet salad2/10 Do I really have to tell you?3/10 Burrata.
+A creamy cloud.4/10 robiola in its natural habitat5/10 The scallops with the shrimp & grits in the background.6/10 DIY taco party7/10 That soup with the pepitas8/10 Good Earth Market & Organic Farm (Clarksville)9/10 Good Earth Market & Organic Farm (Clarksville)10/10

-All of my silly (and probably inappropriate) non-meat jokes were not lost on Susan or Nino, as they both ganged up on us to get the crispy pork belly and that night's special, the short rib DIY tacos.
+All of my silly (and probably inappropriate) non-meat jokes were not lost on Susan, as she insisted we get the crispy pork belly and that night's special, the short rib DIY tacos.
 The pork belly was prepared exactly as pork belly should be.
 The fat was properly rendered into a yielding crispiness, and the meat layers were like perfectly done bacon (which, by the way, is what pork belly is anyway).
 There's nothing more annoying than underdone pork belly.
 It's supposed to be cooked to a meaty consistency and anything less is like chewing on an earlobe.
-Thank you, Nino, for sparing us the earlobe chew.

 The do-it-yourself short rib tacos were just that.
 All the possible taco ingredients were assembled on a large oval platter (including some we hadn't even thought of).
 I love tableside assembly, especially when the tortillas are still hot and moist.
 DO take a look at this one in the photo gallery.
 It's a stunner.
 Our slightly-more-health-conscious friends ordered the pan-roasted scallops with sauteed mushrooms & chard.
-Chef Mancari has not lost his touch, as it had to be his idea (and a good one) to drizzle it with black garlic vinaigrette.
 Accompanying this dish was one of Good Earth Market's signature plates: The shrimp & grits with mildly spicy chorizo and grits that were perfectly done.
 We shared.
 I hate sharing.
 I got over it.